Monday, August 27, 2012

 7. Post-Startup Weekend lesson summary

-Pre-Startup Weekend Bootcamp
+Pre-Startup Weekend bootcamp

 I went to a pre-Startup Weekend "bootcamp" tonight and had a pretty good time.
 While there were a few folks who had been to past Startup Weekend events, I felt like most of them were in the same first-timer boat as me.
 There were probably about 40 people (out of 120 registered for the main event) in attendance.
 The aggregate skill set was a bit skewed towards software development probably due to the bootcamp being somewhat developer-focused.
 However, people talked about everything from Google App Engine to business models to pitches.